Automaton (album): Promotion

-The album had its worldwide radio premiere on 26 January 2017 at 20:00 GMT on BBC Radio 2's Jo Whiley show, which played its first single, "Automaton".
+The album had its worldwide radio premiere on 26 January 2017 at 20:00 GMT on BBC Radio 2's Jo Whiley Show, which played its first single, "Automaton".

 Singles

 On 27 January 2017, Jamiroquai released online a video version of the title track as the album's lead single.

 On 10 February 2017, Jamiroquai released an audio version of the track "Cloud 9", and on 22 February 2017 released online the video version featuring actress Monica Cruz.

 On 29 June 2017, the band released "Superfresh" as the third official single from the album.
 An accompanying music video was produced without active participation from front man Jay Kay, whose back injury most likely left him unable to attend the filming.
 As a result, cut scenes from the "Automaton" video were interspersed throughout it.

-In December 2017 a fourth single, "Summer Girl", was released.
+In December 2017, a fourth single, "Summer Girl", was released.
 It was followed by "Nights Out in the Jungle" in January 2018.

 Tour

-On 17 January 2017, Jamiroquai announced a 10-date festival tour of Asia and Europe due to start on 25 May 2017 in Tokyo, Japan, and to end on 5 August 2017 in Zambujeira do Mar, Portugal; the tour also includes shows in South Korea, Greece, the Netherlands, Italy, Finland, France, Switzerland and Czech Republic.
+On 17 January 2017, Jamiroquai announced a 10-date festival tour of Asia and Europe due to start on 25 May 2017 in Tokyo, Japan, and to end on 5 August 2017 in Zambujeira do Mar, Portugal; the tour also included shows in South Korea, Greece, the Netherlands, Italy, Finland, France, Switzerland and Czech Republic.

 On 1 February 2017, Jamiroquai announced a new show: on 9 August 2017 at Smukfest, Skanderborg, Denmark.

 On 3 February 2017, Jamiroquai announced two new shows, in France and the UK: on 28 March 2017 at the Salle Pleyel, Paris and on 31 March 2017 at the Roundhouse, London.
 The two shows were sold out in less than one minute.

+Two new band members joined at the time of the tour: Nate Williams on guitar and keyboards, and Howard Whiddett on Ableton Live.

 Jamiroquai also announced they would take part on 12 August 2017 in the Boardmasters Festival, Newquay, Cornwall, United Kingdom.